 '''

+$ ./flow help configuration:show

 Show the active configuration settings

 COMMAND:

-typo3.flow:configuration:show
+neos.flow:configuration:show

 USAGE:

 ./flow configuration:show [<options>]

 OPTIONS:

 --type

 Configuration type to show

+path to subconfiguration separated by "." like

 --path

-path to subconfiguration separated by "." like

-"TYPO3.Flow
+"Neos.Flow

 DESCRIPTION:

 The command shows the configuration of the current context as it is used by Flow

+⇒itself.

 You can specify the configuration type and path if you want to show parts of the

-\hookrightarrowconfiguration.
+\rightarrowconfiguration.

-./flow configuration:show --type Settings --path TYPO3.Flow.persistence
+./flow configuration:show --type Settings --path Neos.Flow.persistence

 '''